Trick Williams: Total Nonstop Action Wrestling (2025)

 Trick Williams made his Total Nonstop Action Wrestling (TNA) debut at Rebellion on April 27, 2025, attacking Joe Hendry following his successful TNA World Championship defense against Frankie Kazarian and Ethan Page.
-Williams would attack Hendry again on the May 1 episode of TNA Impact!, costing him and the Hardy Boyz the match against Kazarian, Nic Nemeth and Ryan Nemeth.
-Williams and Kazarian would go on to lose against Hendry and Elijah in a tag team match at Under Siege on May 23.
+Williams attacked Hendry again on the May 1 episode of Impact!, costing him and the Hardy Boyz their match against Kazarian, Nic Nemeth and Ryan Nemeth.
+Williams and Kazarian lost to Hendry and Elijah in a tag team match at Under Siege on May 23.

-On May 25, Williams defeated Hendry to win the TNA World Championship at NXT Battleground.
-This marked the first time a contracted WWE wrestler won a TNA title.
+On May 25, Williams defeated Hendry to win the TNA World Championship at NXT Battleground, marking the first time a WWE-contracted wrestler won a TNA title.
 Williams successfully defended the title against Elijah at Against All Odds on June 6 with the help of A. J. Francis, Hendry and Mike Santana at Slammiversary on July 20, and Moose at Emergence on August 15.

-On October 12, 2025, Williams lost the TNA World Championship to Mike Santana at Bound For Glory, ending his reign at 140 days.
+Santana and Steve Maclin defeated Williams and Francis on the August 28 episode of Impact!, earning Santana the right to challenge Williams for the TNA World Championship.
+At Bound For Glory on October 12, Williams lost the title to Santana, ending his reign at 140 days.